 - Cash is untraceable.
 Banks need to be able to trace the origins of where the cash derived from for BSA/AML purposes.
 In other words every dollar deposited needs to be traced back to the product sold.
-If you’re unable to provide this check and balance, then an all cash deposit increases the risk for the depositing bank.
+If you’re unable to provide this check and balance, then an all cash deposit increases the risk to the depositing bank.

 - COVID-19 - in today's world there are rising concerns about the cleanliness of paper money.
 Remaining contactless has become the new norm for a number of different industries including cannabis.

-Crypto Currency or Blockchain solutions
+Crypto Wallet or Blockchain solutions

-- Due to the reasons mentioned earlier, no bank can or will knowingly authorize or fund a credit card transaction for cannabis.
+- Due to the reasons mentioned earlier, no acquiring bank can or will knowingly authorize or fund a credit card transaction for cannabis.
 These solutions are still masking the nature of the transaction, which in turn leads to bank fraud if you’re not being fully transparent with your bank.

-Closed Loop - or member systems
+Closed Loop or Membership Systems

 Off-shore payment processing

 Using an overseas bank to process and fund your credit card transactions.

 - Most all reputable international banks will not KNOWINGLY work with a cannabis business.

 - Accepting card payments in a different country and then depositing those funds back in the US (or transferring them at ANY point in the future) constitutes money laundering.